-Dr. Filiz Çakır Phillip is curator at the Aga Khan Museum.
+Dr. Filiz Çakır Phillip is a former curator at the Aga Khan Museum.
 She is a scholar and specialist in Islamic Art with extensive curatorial and research experience.
 She was instrumental in the opening of the Aga Khan Museum in 2014, which she joined from a position as curator at the Museum für Islamische Kunst in Berlin.
 She has served as senior fellow at Excellence Cluster TOPOI and Research Fellow at both the Kunsthistorisches Institut in Florenz — Max-Planck-Institut and The Metropolitan Museum of Art in New York.
 Dr. Çakır Phillip is serving as board member of the Association of Art Museum Curators.

 Dr. Michael Chagnon is a curator at the Aga Khan Museum.
 A specialist of painting and the arts of the book of the early modern Persianate sphere, he has held curatorial positions at the Japan Society in New York, the Los Angeles County Museum of Art, and the Brooklyn Museum.
 Dr. Chagnon’s substantial teaching experience includes a recent graduate seminar on Persianate painting at Columbia University, New York.

 Bita Pourvash is an assistant curator at the Aga Khan Museum.
 Prior to joining the Museum, she worked as a researcher at the Royal Ontario Museum and has lectured at York University, Semnan University, and the Higher Education Center of Cultural Heritage in Iran.
 She oversees the Museum Collection rotations, refreshing the gallery twice a year with themed highlights, allowing light-sensitive materials to rest.